pachyderm/docs/content/latest/concepts/pipeline-concepts/datum/join.md

 files that reside in separate MLDM repositories and match a particular naming pattern.
 The join operator must be used in combination with a [glob pattern](../../datum/glob-pattern) that reflects a specific naming convention.
-Note that in Pachyderm, matches are made on file paths only, not the files' content.
+Note that in MLDM, matches are made on file paths only, not the files' content.

 MLDM supports two types of joins: